-Want to follow your favourite player or players round Augusta, shot by shot, with an annotated course planner charting their every hit?
+Want to follow your favourite player round Augusta, shot by shot, with an annotated course planner charting their every hit?
 No problem...

 When watching a golf tournament at home on the TV, especially The Masters, you can get a feeling that you aren’t watching exactly what you want to see.

 You can feel like you are being led down a path that you may not want to follow, and that you would like to choose what shots to watch.
 Well that all changed with the dawn of the amazing Masters app last year, and it’s back again for 2021.